 Why do you have clutter?
-Despite our best intentions, I have it, you have it, and every house you walk into will have some clutter -- even if it’s artfully arranged behind the closed doors of a closet or tucked away in a junk drawer.
+Despite our best intentions, every house you walk into will have some clutter--even if it’s artfully arranged behind the closed doors of a closet or tucked away in a junk drawer.
 And, just because it's not visible doesn't mean it isn't slowly and steadily causing stress.

 You don’t want to be a clutter bug, it just kind of happens.
 The best defense against clutter is to educate yourself about why you have clutter.

 01 of 08

 More common then you think, many people might just not know what clutter is.
 Some "stuff" truly is clutter that should be thrown out; some stuff is very valuable but has taken the form of clutter because it is not being properly stored or was bought and never used.

 You Are Not Sure How Long to Keep Things

 This is a huge area of confusion in many households.
 How do you know when to toss, shred, donate or sell an item if you don't know how long you should keep it?
 Ginny Snook Scott, Chief Organizing Officer for California Closets says, "Bulk of people have no methodology of when and where to let go of things."
 Well, I'm here to help.